welpo/osc.garden/content/blog/updating-site-with-webhook.md

 ## Webhooks

 A webhook is a way to tell a server "Hey!
 It happened!
 The thing you care about happened!
 Do your thing!".
-In other words, whenever I push to my site's repository, GitHub will poke the webhook, triggering the site update.
+In other words, whenever I push to my site's repository, GitHub will poke the webhook server, triggering the site update.

 I installed a [lightweight Go webhook server](https://github.com/adnanh/webhook) with `sudo apt install webhook`.